ZhaoXinlong/TDengine/README.md

 # Join TDengine WeChat Group

-Add WeChat “tdengine” to join the group，you can communicate with other users.
+Add WeChat “tdengine” to join the group, you can communicate with other users.

 # [User List](https://github.com/taosdata/TDengine/issues/2432)